ChanaBroner/Assembler/README.md

 When the assembler receives input in assembly language, it has to go over the input 2 times.
 The reason for that is the references to instructions which still has unknown addresses during first pass.

 The assembler has 2 linked lists representing the Image Code and Image Data and another linked list representing the Symbol Table.

-**Symbol Table** - will be updated during first pass with the addresses of the instructions.

-**Image Code** - represents machine code of all the command sentences.

-**Image Data** - represents machine code of all the instruction sentences.

 Using an instruction counter, each instruction is being added to the counter, ensuring the next instruction will be assigned to free memory space.